Grilled Puerto Rican Pork Chops

-Grilled Puerto Rican Pork Chops –The flavors of Puerto Rico shine through in this quick and easy main dish grill option.
+The flavors of Puerto Rico shine through in this quick and easy main dish grilled pork chops recipe.

 You ever find that one thing you like and then try to figure ways to get that thing into your life more often.
 A few weeks ago I made a crazy large batch of Zhug aka Israeli Chimichurri sauce and have spent the last few days trying to get more of it into my life.
 Per my earlier post the stuff is highly addictive and is a go on every effin’ thing condiment.
 And because you can refrigerate it for up to about 2 weeks I’ve been making dishes just to eat more Zhug!
 For breakfast it’s been eggs and zhug, but for dinner yesterday it was these grilled Puerto Rican pork chops.